-Florida Grand Opera is one of the resident companies of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County, where the company presents Miami performances in the Ziff Ballet Opera House.
+Florida Grand Opera is a resident company of the Adrienne Arsht Center for the Performing Arts of Miami-Dade County, where the company presents Miami performances in the Ziff Ballet Opera House.
 Fort Lauderdale performances are held at the Broward Center for the Performing Arts Au Rene Theater.
-For the 2018-19 Season, FGO will also perform at the Miami-Dade County Auditorium, Miramar Cultural Center and Parker Playhouse.
+For the 2019-20 Season, FGO will also perform at the Miami-Dade County Auditorium.

 Florida Grand Opera has a rich history of presenting internationally acclaimed artists such as Robert Merrill, Dorothy Kirsten, Richard Tucker, Renata Tebaldi, Roberta Peters, Franco Corelli, Renata Scotto, Montserrat Caballé, Jon Vickers, Sherrill Milnes, Nicolai Gedda, Birgit Nilsson, Anna Moffo, Plácido Domingo, Beverly Sills, Joan Sutherland, Evelyn Lear, James Morris, Thomas Stewart, Diana Soviero, Justino Diaz, Simon Estes, Elizabeth Futral, Helen Donath, Deborah Voigt, Lauren Flanigan, and Fernando de la Mora.
 Luciano Pavarotti made his U.S. debut in 1965 with the company’s production of Lucia di Lammermoor.